tsipkens/aubos/README.md

 ## Components

-This codebase is broken up into a series of packages:
+This codebase is broken up into a series of packages (folders that start with **+**).
+These functions can be accessed by appending the package name and a `.` before the function name.
+For example, the `textbar(...)` function in the tools package can be called using`tools.textbar(..._)`.
+Included packages are as follows:

-1. The **transforms** package contain functions explicitly evaluating the Abel and new transform described by Sipkens et al. This presents the mathematical basis for the kernels derived subsequently.
+1. The **+transforms** package contain functions explicitly evaluating the Abel and new transform described by Sipkens et al. (2021a).
+There methods form the mathematical basis for the kernels derived subsequently but are not used directly during inversion.

-2. The **kernel** package includes functions to generate operators for solving the axisymmetric problem, including forward/inverse, indirect/direct, and Abel/NRAP-type operators.
+2. The **+kernel** package includes functions to generate operators for solving the axisymmetric problem, including forward/inverse, indirect/direct, and Abel/ARAP-type operators.

-3. The **tools** package contains miscellaneous functions to aid in analysis, e.g., text-based toolbar function.
+3. The **+tools** package contains miscellaneous functions to aid in analysis, e.g., text-based toolbar function.
+Of note, `tools.run(...)` is a wrapper for the conventional (i.e., not unified) operators that packages together the necessary steps to be used by any given method to convert reference and deflected images into a refractive index field.
+This can including adding deflection sensing and integration steps, as necessary.

-4. The **regularization** package contains tools to help during inversion, such as generating prior covariance matrices (e.g., for Tikhonov regularization).
+4. The **+regularization** package contains tools that add prior information or stabilize inverse operators (including the onion peeling and ARAP operators), such as computing prior covariance matrices (e.g., for Tikhonov regularization).

-This codebase also contains three classes:
+This codebase also contains three classes (folders that start with **@**):

 1. The **Aso** class is used to handle axisymmetric objects that are only defined with respect to radial position (i.e., do not have axial variations).
-The functions in the `+kernel/` folder are built to evaluate the transforms for these objects.
+The functions in the **+kernel** package are built to evaluate the transforms for these objects.

 2. The **Aso2** class, similarly, is used to handle axisymmetric objects, this time by including radial and axial variations.
 Solving these problems generally takes much longer than the 1D case considered above.